cynthiateeters/cynthiateeters/README.md

 <h3> 👩‍💻&nbsp;Here's A Little Bit About Me </h3>

 - 🎓 Adjunct Assistant Professor - Raritan Valley Community College (she/her)
-- 👩‍🏫 I teach web development
+- 👩‍🏫 I teach web development and JavaScript
 - 🗺️ I absolutely love to explore new technologies
 - 📷 I am a photographer who practices both digital and alternative photo techniques
 - ✍️ And I'm a dabbler in graphic design and typography